elazarl/goproxy/examples/cascadeproxy-socks/README.md

 ```

 This example starts a HTTP/HTTPS proxy using goproxy that listens on port `8080`, and forward the requests to the socks5 proxy on `socks5://localhost:1080`.
+Its use MITM to forward the HTTP/HTTPS requests to socks5 proxy with Go standard library `net/http`.

 ### Example usage: